Here are three Christian discipline questions to ask our kids as we seek to guide them when they make wrong choices.

 He left brokenness, despair, fear, and a huge hatred of God.

-You see, to me, God had a bunch of rules that I needed to follow to get his subsequent blessings.
+You see, to me, God had a bunch of rules that I needed to follow to get His subsequent blessings.
 I had followed the rules.
-I married a Christian whose parents were on the board of their church.
+I had Christian discipline growing up.
+I even married a Christian whose parents were on the board of their church.
 He was even attending seminary.
 I had gotten straight A’s in school, never drank or smoked.
 I stayed out of trouble and followed everyone’s rules.
-But following the rules didn’t bring forth that well of blessing.
+But following the rules didn’t bring forth that wellspring of blessing.
 Instead, I sat in a heap of despair, rejected and abandoned.

 I’ve struggled for years to understand how a girl could sit in the pew 3 times a week for 18 years and be so TOTALLY lost.

-I knew scripture.
+I knew Scripture.
 I knew what God wanted me to do or not do.
-I could easily walk anyone through the Roman Road to salvation.
+I could easily walk anyone through the Romans Road to salvation.
 I believed IN God.
 But I never believed Him.
 And honestly, much of that had to do with the teaching of the church.
-(Now don’t be getting all uptight, there will be no church-bashing here.)
+(Now, don’t be getting all uptight—there will be no church-bashing here.)
 But I think it’s important to recognize that God is more than rules and blessing.
-He isn’t a genie in a bottle who comes out to grant my wishes, or an insurance policy to fix something when the heat gets turned up.
+He isn’t a genie in a bottle who comes out to grant my wishes or an insurance policy to fix something when the heat gets turned up.

 What I missed growing up was that God truly is my everything.
 I missed that He has amazing plans for me (Rom.
 8:28).
 I missed that if I am filled with Him, I can be filled with nothing else (Eph.
 5:18).